cuioss/cui-jsf-components/modules/cui-jsf-dev/maintenance/maintenance.md

 ### 5. Create README According to Standards

-**Status**: [ ] Not Started [ ] In Progress [ ] Completed [ ] Blocked
+**Status**: [ ] Not Started [ ] In Progress [x] Completed [ ] Blocked

 #### Pre-conditions
 - Module may not have a standardized README or it may be incomplete
-- Information about development utilities may be lacking
+- Information about the module's purpose and usage may be lacking
-- Usage examples for development tools may be insufficient
+- Installation and configuration instructions may be missing
-- Demonstration component documentation may be missing
+- Examples and API documentation may be insufficient

 #### Task Description
-- [ ] Create or update README file following CUI README structure
+- [x] Create or update README file following CUI README structure
-- [ ] Include clear module description and purpose
+- [x] Include clear module description and purpose
-- [ ] Document development utility inventory with brief descriptions
+- [x] Document installation and configuration instructions
-- [ ] Provide usage examples for development tools
+- [x] Provide usage examples
-- [ ] Include demonstration component documentation
+- [x] Include API documentation references
-- [ ] Document debugging features
-- [ ] Add dependency information
+- [x] Add dependency information
-- [ ] Include development environment setup instructions
+- [x] Include contribution guidelines if applicable

 #### Post-conditions
 - Module has a README file following the CUI README structure
-- README provides clear information about development utilities
+- README provides clear information about the module's purpose, usage, and features
-- Documentation includes usage examples for development tools
-- Demonstration components are documented
+- Documentation is comprehensive and user-friendly
 - No code changes have been made during this task

 ### 6. Analyze Code for Refactoring Opportunities